drmittelstein/thermal_control/README.md

 ## How to Use

-Prior to any experiment, update the transducer, amplifier, and safety values within:
+Prior to any experiment, update the transducer, amplifier, safety, and any other hardware parameters values within the following file.
+It is important to update the amplifier gain values in this script, as it is used to determine the signal generator output for the PID controller:

 ```
 sub_AllSettings.m